Career Section

 Location: Regina, SK

 Are you passionate about doing meaningful work?
 Do you care about water as one of our most important resources?
-The Water Security Agency is seeking a Professional Engineer to join our Dam Safety team.
+The Water Security Agency is seeking a Dam Safety Engineer to join our Infrastructure Planning team.

-The successful candidate shall possess a degree in Civil Engineering or a similar engineering discipline, a licence to practice professional engineering from the Association of Professional Engineers and Geoscientists of Saskatchewan (APEGS).
+The successful candidate shall possess a degree in Civil Engineering or a similar engineering discipline, a license to practice professional engineering from the Association of Professional Engineers and Geoscientists of Saskatchewan (APEGS).

 This role is subject to a satisfactory criminal record check.